On Manin's conjecture for Ch\^atelet surfaces: Background and notation

-Next, we introduce the twisted Hooley $\Delta$-function by the quadratic character $\chi$. \begin{defn} The Hooley $\Delta$-function twisted by $\chi$ is defined as Observe that $\Delta(n,\chi)\leq \Delta(n)\leq \tau(n)$ for all $n$. \end{defn} In \cite{delaTenenbaum-delta}, de la Bret\`eche and Tenenbaum showed that the average of $\Delta(n,\chi)^2$ is smaller than the average of the divisor function.
+In \cite{delaTenenbaum-delta}, de la Bret\`eche and Tenenbaum showed that the average of $\Delta(n,\chi)^2$ is smaller than the average of the divisor function.
 Moreover, this bound also holds for correlations of $\Delta(n,\chi)^2$ with the number of local solutions of a polynomial. \begin{thm}[de la Bret\`eche and Tenenbaum, {\cite[Theorem 1.1]{delaTenenbaum-delta}}] For $\chi$ a nonprincipal quadratic character mod $M$ and $f\in \Z[x]$ a polynomial irreducible over $\Q(\sqrt{-M})$.
 Then, the following bound holds for an explicit constant $c_{f,M}>0$:

 \end{thm}